Dr. Sylvia Earle Celebrates Expanded MPA in Panama

 Join Fair Seas and the Irish Wildlife Trust on April 19th at 11:00am Pacific for a live webinar on Ireland’s first Hope Spot – The Greater Skellig Coast!
 You’ll hear from Lucy Hunt, Founder of Sea Synergy Marine Awareness & Activity Centre and Champion of the Greater Skellig Coast Hope Spot, and Dan Laffoley, Chair of Mission Blue’s Hope Spot Council.

 After the event, a recording will be available on the Irish Wildlife Trust website.

-New on YouTube: The 2023 Hope Spot Virtual Summit Recordings
+The 2023 Hope Spot Virtual Summit Recordings

 Earlier this year, we learned about the conservation work being conducted by Hope Spot Champions around the world.
 Enjoy presentations from our Champions from the Ross Sea and East Antarctic Hope Spots, Shinnecock Bay, Eastern Tropical Pacific, Kimbe Bay, Laamu Atoll, and Tubbataha Reefs National Park Hope Spots!

 Don’t forget to subscribe to Mission Blue on YouTube to stay up-to-date on new virtual event recordings, Hope Spot announcements, and more!